Power Up the Design and Ensure Robust Finance Transformation

 The Scenario

 For this example, we will return to the mid-large-sized global organisation.
 Following an earlier strategic decision, shared-service centres are already operating.
-The distinction between shared-service centres and outsourcing is not relevant in this case.
+The distinction between shared-service centres and outsourcing is irrelevant in this case.
 More concerning is that the returns on this decision are not materialising as anticipated.
 Consequently, there is increased noise about this within the organisation.
 Discussions on “back-sourcing” the migrated activities are starting to take place.

 You are leading this project.
-Given this project’s size and wide-ranging organisational implications, you want to ensure a fit-for-purpose project and change management approach.
+Given this project’s size and wide-ranging organisational implications, you must ensure a fit-for-purpose project and change management approach.
 As discussed above, this is not the moment to scrimp on the project and change deliverables.
 You select a PDF with StageGates and recruit an experienced PMO.

 Project Set-Up